zunderlab/FLOWMAP/README.md

 # FLOWMAPR

-This repository houses the FLOWMAP algorithm code, which was developed in R and originally published in Zunder et al. A Continuous Molecular Roadmap to iPSC Reprogramming Through Progression Analysis of Single Cell Mass Cytometry.
+This repository houses the FLOW-MAP algorithm code, which was developed in R and originally published in Zunder et al. A Continuous Molecular Roadmap to iPSC Reprogramming Through Progression Analysis of Single Cell Mass Cytometry.
 Cell Stem Cell.
 2015.

 ## Code Status
 Please go to the Google Doc (https://docs.google.com/document/d/1O72i3V-hatKQc2_croKxpnPF5-nqCjOr8yxuHh4f67w/edit) and write your bugs/issues/suggestions there until public code release.